-As part of the project we will deliver music workshops and training for volunteers to enable them to develop their heritage skills.
-The information gathered will be digitally recorded so that it can be shared on a dedicated web-page where everyone can get involved and contribute information.
-An exhibiton, CD and DVD of the end of project performance which will showcase a selection of traditional tunes alongside the new composition will also be produced.
+As part of the project we delivered music workshops and training for volunteers to enable them to develop their heritage skills.
+The information gathered was digitally recorded so that it can be shared on a dedicated web-page where everyone can get involved and contribute information.
+An exhibition, CD and DVD of the end of project performance which will showcase a selection of traditional tunes alongside the new composition will also be produced.

 Do you have pipers in the family who were involved in WW1?
 If so we would love to hear from you so that you can share their story.
 To find out more please see our project pages on the links in the sidebar or email Fiona@strathnavermuseum.org.uk for more information and how you can get involved.

 The pipers we have identified are: